YachieXu/distant-spaces/README.md

 ## Installation

-How to install or setup the project for use.
+How to install or setup the project for use:

 1. Node & npm (minimum tested version is node 8.0.0 or higher) and git installed on your machine

 2. Set up webex account and create a new bot

 3. Clone this repository

    git clone https://github.com/YachieXu/distant-spaces.git

-4. Configure config.json file in the code directory with Webex Bot Token "token": “Bot Token”
+4. Configure config.json file in the code directory with Webex Bot Token

+   "token": “Bot Token”

 5. Finally, to install and start the application, run this command:

    $ npm start

 ## Documentation